Soft Shut-in Drilling Definition & Lineup

 - Set slips.
 CLOSE lower Kellycock.
 Bleed off pressure in Kelly.
 Remove Kelly, above lower Kellycock.

-- Make up and install circulating head.
+- Make up and install the circulating head.
 OPEN lower Kellycock.
 Remove slips.

-- The last step on soft shut in procedure is to CLOSE top pipe rams.
+- The last step in the soft shut-in procedure is to CLOSE top pipe preventer rams.

 - OPEN annular BOP.